onyamegatron/fastdoku/README.md

 # fastdoku
-Minimal and fast way to play sudoku
+minimal and fast way to play sudoku no mouse needed
-No mouse needed

 ## Status
 * Beginning Stage